abarke28/advent_of_code/README.md

 Details: [Advent of Code](https://adventofcode.com/2022/about)

 A daily coding challenge for each day in December leading up to Christmas.
 Each day & challenge consists of two related problems.
-This is my first year doing this.
+2022 is my first year doing this, although I've since gone back and started doing the previous year's puzzles too.

 ## 2022